jaylenw/IonicTodoApp/README.md

 Website version of this app found [here](https://github.com/jaylenw/AngularJsTodoApp).
 Desktop version of this app is found [here](https://github.com/jaylenw/ElectronTodoApp).

+This repo is designed for you to deploy your own backend and edit the necessary files here to work with it.
+However, I will soon provide a production version of this by providing an Android APK where anyone may install it, sign up, and use it themselves.

 ##Description

 Users are able to use this App as a Todo-List or a Note Taking application.